Strategic Plan Research Results

 That’s what we are doing at March of Dimes Canada.
 This year our organization is turning 70!
 The world we started out in couldn’t be more different from the world today.
 Many more people are living with disability and the concept of disability has evolved, moving from a medical model to a social one.
 Technology has changed how we think and act, making it easier to find information and connect with others.
 Social norms are different.
 Frankly, the bar has been raised and we expect more out of life, no matter who we are.

-In the spring of 2020, as COVID-19 turned the world on its head, our Board of Directors recognized it was a perfect time for re-invention and approved the development of a three-year strategic plan.
-To be made public in July 2021, our new plan will affirm our collective vision, purpose, areas of focus and strategic directions.
+In the spring of 2020, as COVID-19 turned the world on its head, our Board of Directors recognized it was a perfect time for re-invention and approved the development of a four-year strategic plan, to be made public in July 2021.
+Our new plan will affirm our collective vision, purpose, areas of focus, and strategic directions.

 We launched a broad-reaching consultation process.
 We gathered information and listened to people of all ages and backgrounds from across the country to hear about what matters to them and how we can help.